 If you love this light and fluffy frosting you should try making Swiss Meringue Buttercream.
 It’s exactly the same, but with the addition of butter.
 For another old fashioned frosting you might enjoy Ermine Frosting.

 If you love this recipe as much as I do, I’d really appreciate a 5-star review.

-- Remove the bowl from the heat and add the vanilla.
+- Remove the bowl from the heat and add 1 tablespoon vanilla extract.
 Whip the whites on high speed until stiff peaks form and the whites are cooled.
 About 4-5 minutes.